22 Anti-Inflammatory Recipes You Can Feel Good About Eating

 Paola + Murray

-Spinach, kale, Swiss chard—basically any dark leafy green can help keep your body working more efficiently.
+Whether you go for spinach, kale, or Swiss chard, basically any dark leafy green can help keep your body work more efficiently.
 The darker the green usually means the more chlorophyll, which helps the body detoxify.
 Here, a dueling combo of raw and cooked spinach come together in a salad with vitamin D-rich mushrooms.

 Shaved Beets With Orange